the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 An estimated 12,000 - 17,000 modern slavery statements are published each year by UK businesses, with thousands more expected from other countries.

 Manually assessing statements is labour intensive and time-consuming.
-Currently, it takes approximately [1 hour for volunteers to manually assess one statement and for the researchers to validate their results](https://wikirate.org/uk_modern_slavery_act_research).
+Currently, it takes approximately [1 hour for volunteers to evaluate manually one statement and for the researchers to validate their results](https://wikirate.org/uk_modern_slavery_act_research).

 [The Future Society](https://thefuturesociety.org/), an independent nonprofit think-and-do tank [launched a partnership](https://thefuturesociety.org/2020/06/23/project-aims-artificial-intelligence-against-modern-slavery/) with the [Walk Free Initiative](https://www.minderoo.org/walk-free/) to automate the analysis of modern slavery statements produced by businesses to boost compliance and help combat and eradicate modern slavery.